d4c00/rpi-starlapse/README.md

 Pure mono workflow — only monochrome (black-and-white) sensors are considered.

+I also wrote a separate auto-exposure algorithm that bypasses the ISP and supports long exposure.
+It only pulls up the gain when pulling the shutter time to the upper limit still results in underexposure.

 The Raspberry Pi that actually captures and sends the photos acts as the **Client-side (sender)**.
 Any other Linux device can be used as the **Server-side (receiver)**.

 On the sender side, v4l2 commands are used to grab the .raw files, which are then securely transmitted to the receiver’s server via HTTPS encryption and token authentication.